Identification of Facilitators and Barriers to Effective Implementation of Islamic Work Ethics in Islamic Banking Institutions

 Islamic work ethics, like other policies, do not get implemented on their own - they need to be activated and put into action.
 However, the majority of the existing literature focuses on investigating the conceptualisation and impact of Islamic work ethics on work outcomes and not on how they are actually applied within Islamic banking organisations.
 Therefore, two studies were conducted.

-at facilitate and hinder the implementation of Islamic work ethics and how these factors could affect the implementation process in Islamic banks.
+Using a qualitative approach, the first study explored what is known regarding the factors that facilitate and hinder the implementation of Islamic work ethics and how these factors could affect the implementation process in Islamic banks.
 Semi-structured interviews with Branch Managers and Assistant Branch Managers from six Islamic banks in Kuala Lumpur and Selangor identified nine themes (i.e., ethical leadership, code of ethics, top-level management, personal perspectives, ethical climate, ethics training, Islamic programmes, Islamic branding, and customers) and 30 sub-themes as factors that could influence the implementation of Islamic work ethics.
 Eight barriers related to employees, leaders, external factors, management, environment, Islamic products, written Islamic ethics, and non-Islamic branding are also identified as factors hindering the implementation of Islamic work ethics.

 In the second study, quantitative analyses of survey data from 227 full-time Islamic bank employees indicate that ethical leadership remains a significant predictor of Islamic work ethics even after controlling for ethical climate and ethical training.